Availability:The library facility, resources, and rooms are available only during library hours of operation.

 - Date of event, the date posted and a remove by date

 Posting Restrictions: Posting is prohibited on building walls (except large posters may be taped to the unpainted brick walls with painters tape only), elevators, windows, doors, painted surfaces or covering existing signage.
 A mass of the same flyer in one location is prohibited.
 (See Student Organizations Handbook pp. 22-27 for a description of Publicity policies.
 The handbook is located in Ernie in Control Tower under Campus Links.)

 Restrooms: Notices may be posted on paper towel dispensers, but not on mirrors or stall doors.

 Table Top Advertisements: Tri-folds, and fliers must meet the general posting specifications.
-They cannot be placed in the computer workstations or individual study carrels.
+They cannot be placed on the computer workstations or individual study carrels.

 Lobby Monitor: Student advertising may be placed on the digital signage monitor in the lobby.
 Each PowerPoint presentation cannot exceed 30 seconds in length.
 The Library Operations Supervisor is responsible for the content.

 Duration: Duration of exhibits and notices is typically one month.

 Removal: Sponsors are responsible of placing and removing the posting.
-Once a month, the library will remove anything that is not current and will not return it to the sponsor.
+Once a month, the library will remove and dispose of postings that are not current.

 Complaints: Complaints concerning exhibits or notices should be submitted in writing to the Library Director. (see Challenged Materials Policy).